-The unaudited condensed consolidated financial statements and related disclosures have been prepared with the presumption that users of the unaudited condensed consolidated financial statements have read or have access to the audited consolidated financial statements for the preceding fiscal year for each of the Company, Avenue, Checkpoint, Mustang and National.
+The unaudited condensed consolidated financial statements and related disclosures have been prepared with the presumption that users of the unaudited condensed consolidated financial statements have read or have access to the audited financial statements for the preceding fiscal year for each of the Companies, Avenue, Checkpoint, Mustang and National.
 Accordingly, these unaudited condensed consolidated financial statements should be read in conjunction with the Company's Form 10-K, which was filed with the United States Securities and Exchange Commission ("SEC") on March 16, 2018, from which the Company derived the balance sheet data at December 31, 2017, as well as National's Form 10-K and 10-K/A filed with the SEC on December 22, 2017 and January 17, 2018, respectively and their Form 10-Q, filed with the SEC on February 14, 2018, Checkpoint's Form 10-K filed with the SEC on March 16, 2018, Mustang's Form 10-K, filed with the SEC on March 29, 2018, and Avenue's Form 10-K, filed with the SEC on March 1, 2018.

-The Company's unaudited condensed consolidated financial statements include the accounts of the Company and its subsidiaries: Avenue, Aevitas, Caelum, CB Securities, Cellvation, Coronado SO, Checkpoint, Cyprium, Escala, GeneXion, Helocyte, Innmune Limited, JMC, Mustang, NHLD, Tamid, Coronado SO, Escala, Fortress China, FBIO Acquisition Corp.
-IV and FBIO Acquisition Corps.
-VI - XIV.
+The Company's unaudited condensed consolidated financial statements include the accounts of the Company and its subsidiaries: Avenue, Aevitas, Caelum, CB Securities, Cellvation, Coronado SO, Checkpoint, Cyprium, Escala, GeneXion, Helocyte, Immune Limited, JMC, Mustang, NHLD, Tamid, Coronado SO, Escala, Fortress China, FBIO Acquisition Corp.
+IV, FBIO Acquisition Corps.
+VI - XIV, and JG Pharma, Inc., a subsidiary of JMC.
 All intercompany balances and transactions have been eliminated.

-The National assets acquired and liabilities assumed and revenues and expenses are reported on a one quarter lag.
-Therefore, the National assets acquired and liabilities assumed included in these condensed consolidated financial statements as of March 31, 2018 are actually the assets and liabilities as of December 31, 2017 and the revenues and expenses included in these condensed consolidated financial statements for the quarter ending March 31, 2018 are actually the revenues and expenses for the quarter ending December 31, 2017.
+The National assets acquired, and liabilities assumed, and revenues and expenses are reported on a one quarter lag.
+Therefore, the National assets acquired, and liabilities assumed included in these condensed consolidated financial statements as of June 30, 2018 are actually the assets and liabilities as of March 31, 2018 and the revenues and expenses included in these condensed consolidated financial statements for the quarter ending June 30, 2018 are actually the revenues and expenses for the quarter ending March 31, 2018.